ecmatos/survivor_analysis_ecommerce/README.md

 # Ecommerce Survivor Analysis
-Application of the hypothesis of using the statistical method "Survival Analysis" in the context of ecommerce.
+Academic study to apply the hypothesis of using the statistical method “Survival Analysis” in the context of ecommerce.